 Description

-Lake Hill is a Mountain Ridge and Thermal Site.
-Lake Hill launch requires a current USHPA and AAW memberships, as well as a site orientation.
-No Commercial instruction, tandem flights or any for pay operations are allowed unless full insurance (PASA) for this specific site is obtained.
 Lake Hill is one of the most popular launch sites in Alaska.
 It's the only site where you can drive within a hundred yards from launch and offers both thermal and ridge soaring opportunities.
-The spacious LZ, soft ground, steady winds, and nice launch makes it a great place to train new pilots.
+The spacious LZ, soft ground, steady winds, and nice launch makes it a great place to train new pilots, and get reacquainted after the long dark winters.
 This site is located on the west side of Hatcher Pass along West Willow Fishhook Road.
-The lauch is situated on a knoll to the west of Summit Lake and overlooks Willow Creek Valley.
-See the photos of the launch.
+The launch is situated on a knoll to the west of Summit Lake and overlooks Willow Creek Valley.
 The landing zone is directly west of launch and is the extremely large open meadow at the base of the valley.
 This is a popular overlook for hikers and folks driving through the pass so parking can be limited.
 It's common for pilots to double park to optimize parking space but be sure not to block in non-pilots.
+A site intro is recommended before flying this site.
+This is a very popular tourist destination, and there will be spectators for your launch.
+It is imperative to communicate with them to have the required space to launch, especially in strong conditions.
+Lake Hill is a mountain ridge and thermal site.

 Landing Zones